 - Human-machine Interaction

 - Innovative sensors for Non Destructive Evaluation and low-cost sensor networks

 SPRING: Socially Pertinent Robots in Gerontological Healthcare

-SPRING, a four-year project funded by Horizon2020, will develop Socially Assistive Robots (SARs) with the capacity to perform multi-person interactions and open domain social conversation for the first time in a healthcare setting.
-The work builds on the success on our Amazon Alexa Prize conversational AI system `Alana’.
+SPRING, a four-year project funded by Horizon2020, is to develop Socially Assistive Robots (SARs) with the capacity to perform multi-person interactions and open domain social conversation for the first time in a healthcare setting.
+The work builds on the success on our Amazon Alexa Prize conversational AI system 'Alana'.

-The project will focus on supporting elderly patients by carefully coupling scientific findings and user-focussed technological developments to bring social robots into gerontological healthcare.
+The project focuses on supporting elderly patients by carefully coupling scientific findings and user-focussed technological developments to bring social robots into gerontological healthcare.

 Limitations include the fact that both the hardware and supporting software is often designed for reactive, single-user interactions, leading to limited one-on-one conversations.
 As a result, the robots typically wait for commands or questions based on a limited set of scripted actions.

 "Research shows that the careful use of robots in group settings can have a positive impact on health, such as decreased stress and loneliness, and improved mood and sociability.